The Members of the Coffs Harbour Community Men's Shed want to thank the community for their ongoing support and generous donations.

 L to R: Paul McAra, Ken Ryan and Warren Skinner

-Warren Skinner (Skinner Motors/Coffs Toyota/Pier Hotel), Paul McAra (President), Lyn Whalen (Secretary) and Peter Richardson (Treasurer) of Coffs Harbour Rotary Club run a Calcutta sweep on the Coffs Harbour Cup each year and this year was the biggest Calcutta to date.
+Warren Skinner (Skinner Motors/Coffs Toyota/Pier Hotel) and Coffs Harbour Rotary Club run a Calcutta sweep on the Coffs Harbour Cup each year.
 A percentage is retained and distributed to Not-For-Profit organisations in the Coffs Harbour area.
-The contribution this year from both these organisations has been huge and $15,000 has been donated to the Coffs Harbour Community Men’s Shed and our appreciation and thanks to these guys goes beyond words.
+We are regularly on their recipient's list.
+Our appreciation and thanks to these guys goes beyond words.

 The Coffs Harbour Pacific City Lioness Club has donated a cheque for $500